SlumberDemon/Screen/Discovery.md

 homepage: "https://screenpond.cool/"
 ---

-ScreenPond lets you make fractals and the 'droste effect'.
+Screen lets you make fractals and the 'droste effect'.
 Watch the demonstration video: 📺 **[Screens in Screens in Screens](https://youtu.be/Q4OIcwt8vcE)**

 - Draw screens by clicking and dragging!
 - Press the number keys to change colour.